benjo121ben/pf2e-commander-char-sheet/README.md

 If you're just interested in running the release, download the zip, unzip and create a saves folder inside the app folder.
 An example for how the character data should look like is in the dev_saves folder.
 A lot of stuff still needs to be manually added to the json and cannot yet be edited in the browser.

+If you want to add new data, check the resource folder:
+Feats need to be added in the Feats.json
+Trait tooltips can be added in the Traits.json

 # how to get this code running

 you can either: